UA-141369524-4

 Rosemary is a unique herb.
 Add to cooked eggs and you’ll have a nice hiking, woodsy, and evergreen pine-like experience in your mouth.🌲

-Add to roasted potatoes and root veggies. and it’s a total flavor winner.
+Add to roasted potatoes and root veggies and it’s a total flavor winner.

-Rosemary is also one of the most anti-inflammatory herbs and is part of the mint family.
 Mint is one of my favorite teas and herbs, so you can see why this one became a favorable one even though it took time to grow on me 😉.

 And that’s one lesson that can help you to grow: Never give up on healthy foods you didn’t like before!